 As business jets go, the ultra-long-range Gulfstream G650ER is just about as good as it gets.
 The G650ER can fly over a range of 7,500 nautical miles at Mach 0.85 or 6,400 nautical miles at Mach 0.9.
 A new one will set you back $71.5 million, while a used one with a model year of 2013 should cost somewhere around $45 million.

 The Boeing Business Jet (BBJ)

-If the Gulfstream G650 isn't quite big enough, there's always the BBJ.
-The Boeing Business Jet is a 737 modified for private air travel, and most include private bathrooms, conference rooms, kitchens and seating for 25-50 passengers.
+If the Gulfstream G650 isn't quite big enough, there's always the Boeing Business Jet.
+A BBJ is a commercial airplane modified for private air travel and may include private bedrooms and bathrooms, conference rooms, kitchens, and seating for 25-75 passengers.

 A "green" version of the BBJ737—what Boeing calls the plane without a designed interior—could be yours for $74 million.
 The interior will cost an additional $25 million-$40 million.